zanderlewis/kotlinpy/README.md

 # KotlinPy

-KotlinPy adds functions from python that is under the same name and is pre-made.
+KotlinPy adds functions from Python to help Python developers learn Kotlin in a familiar function enviroment.

 ## Functions